-Not knowing you (probably) and not being you (definitely) I am simply unable to suggest the right amount of money for you to contribute for a place on the course.
-It’s completely up to you, and the amount is not what’s important.
-What matters is your intention, what you feel inside when you make the donation.
+Not knowing you (probably) and not being you (definitely) it is simply not possible to suggest the right amount of money for you to contribute for a place on the course.
+What you give is completely up to you, and the amount is totally unimportant.
+What matters is your intention, how you feel when you make the donation.

 Are you perhaps…